usegalaxy-au/tools-au/tools/alphafold/README.md

 ## Overview

 Alphafold requires a customised compute environment to run.
-The machine needs a GPU, and access to a 2.2 Tb reference data store.
+The machine requires access to a 2.2 Tb reference data store and runs much faster with GPU.

-This document is designed to provide details on the compute environment required for Alphafold operation, and the Galaxy job destination settings to run the wrapper.
+We have done our best to detail the compute environment required for Alphafold deployment, and the Galaxy job destination settings to run the wrapper.
+We strongly suggest reading this entire document to ensure that your setup is compatible with the hardware that you deploy to.

 For full details on Alphafold requirements, see https://github.com/deepmind/alphafold.